 Mother hens are known for being overprotective, but they are also great at letting their chicks figure things out for themselves.
 And that education begins right from the very start.
 When chicks are struggling to hatch from their eggs, mother hens don’t rush in and crack the egg, they don’t help pull the shell back.
 They instead sit nearby quietly clucking their encouragement.

-At just a couple days old, when brooder chicks are sitting bored in a box under a heat lamp, mother raised chicks are out exploring their world.
-Bug hunting in the woods, eating grass, scratching in the dirt and dust bathing are all part of daily life.
+At just a couple of days old, when brooder chicks are sitting bored in a box under a heat lamp, mother-raised chicks are out exploring their world.
+Bug hunting in the woods, eating grass, scratching in the dirt, and dust bathing is all part of daily life.
 When the chicks are feeling cold, the mother trusts that they will come closer.
 Hens know that sometimes the only way their chick will learn & grow is by falling down and getting back up again.

 Usually, when the chicks get to be about 2 months old the chicks & mom are ready to part ways.
 The chicks start roosting with the flock and the mom stops finding food for them.
 This little Orpington didn’t get the message though.
 She would go into the nest boxes every day to snuggle up with her mom while the mom was laying her eggs – she did this until she was 5 or 6 months old and ready to lay her own eggs.
 Even well into adulthood, mom and baby would forage and hang out together.
 When the baby came down with a cold when she was two years old, the mom really dotted on her, standing over her protectively and bringing her food.
 The same goes for human kids – they might grow up and move on but they will always love & need you 🙂